axelg12/SimpleAutocomplete/README.md

 # SimpleAutocomplete
+ATTENTION: From version 0.2 I had to make some changes to make this fit to the Dohop Search Autocompleter.
+Sorry for any inconvenience.
+If you want please make a issue if you want me to fix this or keep using 0.1
 This is just a simple Autocompleter/Typeahead that uses TextInput to filter/populate a listview that is rendered below.
 Pure react-native solution

 You can pass any prop you could normally pass down to both TextInput and ListView